 - Rosewood Fretboard

 The thin C neck of Omen 4 is an excellent choice for small-handed players.
-The guitar also features bridge design with a standard Diamond Bass model.
+The guitar also features a bridge design with a standard Diamond Bass model.
 It has standard die-cast tuning machines made by Schecter.
 The best thing it, entire hardware of the guitar comes in black chrome.
-When it comes to performance, the bridge offers excellent sustain and maintains the intonation accurate.
+When it comes to performance, the bridge offers excellent sustain and maintains intonation accuracy.

 Another notable feature of the Omen 4 is the pickups pair and active preamp.
 The two Schecter Diamond Bass pups are good enough to produce a warm tone.
 Thanks to the EQ section, that makes tone shape easy.
 You will not feel any buzz even at the peak.
 The pickups of the guitar are hot enough to provide an adequate output for more aggressive genres, such as metal.